 Your author platform is made up of:

-A Catalogue of Books: This consists of published books, and all variations of the book including paperback, hardcover, large print and audiobooks.
+A Catalog of Books: This consists of published books, and all variations of the book including paperback, hardcover, large print and audiobooks.
 Your books, aside from bringing in consistent revenue, act as funnels for building your subscribers list and promoting your other products.
 Your books could be stand-alone reads, as many nonfiction titles are, or a series of thrillers.

 Email list: This is your list of raving fans that have given you permission to contact them by providing you with their email address.
 Your email list is at the heart of making a living, not just as an author but, anyone who is building an online platform.